FOREX-Dollar slips against euro on ECB comments, rising Bund yields

 President Mario Draghi told a news conference after the bank

-The euro has also notched gains in the past two sessions by
+weakening effect on the euro.
+The euro has notched gains in the

 October 2011 on Tuesday.